Benjisolo/github_fetcher/README.md

 # github_fetcher
-A JavaScript tool to search users and theirs followers/following, and more on GitHub
+A JavaScript tool to search users and their followers/following, and more on GitHub